SvenMichaelKlose/tre/README.md

 point where you hopefully contribute by filing bugs and ask questions on github.com or even contribute own code.
 Yep.
-It's a great time to become a key part of the tré programming language project, with fame and honour and so on.
+It's a great time to become a key part of the tré programming language project, with all the fame and honour and so on.

 # Syntax